 Proving Fault in a Washington County Car Accident

-Maryland has a statute of limitations for filing lawsuits so it’s imperative to act quickly.
+Maryland has a statute of limitations for filing lawsuits, so it is imperative that you act quickly.
 Maryland’s statute of limitations last three years, beginning on the date of your injury (if symptoms of your injury didn’t emerge until later, the statute of limitations begin on the date that you discovered them.)

-Don’t allow the injuries that you suffered during a car accident to impact your ability to live your life.
+Do not allow the injuries that you suffered during a car accident to impact your ability to live your life.
 File a personal injury lawsuit to get the compensation you deserve.
-The Washington County, Maryland car accident lawyers from The Law Offices of Randolph Rice are waiting to help you with your case.
+The Washington County, MD car accident lawyers from Rice, Murtha & Psoras are waiting to help you with your case.
 Call (410) 694-7291 to learn more about the next steps you can take.